5h3d/byte-genie/README.md

 ### Backend Technologies

 1. FastAPI: A modern, fast web framework for building APIs with Python 3.9+, offering robust features and easy asynchronous programming.
-2. BART: A transformer-based model for natural language processing, pre-trained on a large corpus of text.
-3. Pydantic: Utilized for data validation and settings management using Python type annotations.
-4. Transformers Library (Hugging Face): Employed for utilizing and fine-tuning pre-trained NLP models.
-5. Datasets Library (Hugging Face): For loading and processing datasets in a streamlined manner.
-6. Torch: An open-source machine learning library, used for training and inference of the BART model.
+2. Langchain: A framework for developing applications powered by language models.
-7. Uvicorn: An ASGI server for hosting the FastAPI application.
+3. Uvicorn: An ASGI server for hosting the FastAPI application.
-8. CORS Middleware: To handle Cross-Origin Resource Sharing in FastAPI.

 ### Frontend Technologies
 1. Next.js: A React framework for server-rendered and static web applications.